Orthopedic Casts, Braces and Splints

 Aetna considers post-operative back braces medically necessary to facilitate healing when applied within 6 weeks following a surgical procedure on the spine or related soft tissue.

 A post-operative back brace is used to immobilize the spine following laminectomy with or without fusion and metal screw fixation is considered medically necessary.
 This brace promotes healing of the operative site by maintaining proper alignment and immobilization of the spine.
-Post-operative back braces are considered experimental and investigational for other indications because their effectiveness or indications other than the one listed above has not been estalbished.
+Post-operative back braces are considered experimental, investigational, or unproven for other indications because their effectiveness or indications other than the one listed above has not been established.

 Note: Post-operative back braces are considered part of the surgical protocol for certain back operations.